Japan: Heavy snowfall leaves thousands stranded | DW | 17.12.2020

-Around 1,000 cars were stranded in a snowstorm in Japan on Thursday, according to local media.
-The vehicles were stuck on the Kan-Etsu Expressway between Tsukiyono town and Yuzawa town, north of Tokyo, Kyodo News reported.
+Around 1,000 cars have been stranded in a snowstorm in Japan, according to local media.
+The vehicles were stuck on the Kan-Etsu Expressway between Tsukiyono town and Yuzawa town, north of Tokyo, Kyodo News reported on Thursday.

 About 200 vehicles were also temporarily stuck in heavy snow on another expressway.